-Entry gates at Buddhist temples are more elaborate structures often with multiple levels, roofs and often guarded by dangerous looking figures called Nio.
+Entry gates at Buddhist temples are more elaborate structures often with multiple levels, and roofs and often guarded by dangerous-looking figures called Nio.

 You will never find human statues at Shinto shrines, but commonly at Buddhist temples.
 These statues are Buddhas or Bodhisattvas, humans who found enlightenment.

-For purification shrines have a wash basin close to the entrance, and most people quickly rinse their hands and sometimes their mouth before entering.
+For purification, shrines have a washbasin close to the entrance, and most people quickly rinse their hands and sometimes their mouths before entering.

 Temples use the smoke of incense to cleanse the body.
 Just waft the fragrant smoke toward you to ward off evil spirits.